What is the start date for the program?

 How do I begin the process of identifying a research mentor?

 Potential applicants are encouraged to look at the list of research mentors on the website under Faculty Mentors.
 There are many researchers on the IUSM campuses.
-Not all researchers are eligible to be research mentors, but if you have spoken to a researcher and you have an interested in what they are doing, please have them complete the Research Mentor Survey on under the Faculty Mentors tab on this website so that the Program Director (Dr. Carlesso) can evaluate the researcher's candidacy and approach them about being a research mentor in the program.
+Not all researchers are eligible to be research mentors, but if you have spoken to a researcher not listed and you have an interested in what they are doing, please have them complete the Research Mentor Survey under the Faculty Mentors tab so that the Program Director (Dr. Carlesso) can evaluate the researcher's candidacy and approach them about being a research mentor in the program.

 What is the stipend for the summer?

-The stipend is at $5,500 for the summer.
-There is always the possibility that this amount could be increased, but it all depends on available funding.
-The stipends are partially funded through an NIH Training Grant and the Indiana Center for Translational Science Institute (CTSI).
+The stipend is set by the NIH.
+The stipend in summer 2015 was $5,730.
+The stipends are funded through NIH Training Grants or the Indiana Center for Translational Science Institute (CTSI).
 Some students will be funded through other alternatives.

 Why should I do the MSA Student Research Program in Academic Medicine?